 A good example is our RAPID Insights framework.
 Initially, it was simply an API endpoint to provide some basic predictions to the user.
 As we got into platform build mode, we focused more on developing an insights development framework within Graphene.
 It has now matured into a fully functional framework where super users of Graphene can create personalised insights with a few clicks and allow it to communicate with other micro-services within Graphene’s ecosystem.

 At the end of the day our ecosystem enables us to adhere to and implement the excellent advice offered by Dave McClure –“Customers don’t care about your solution.
 They care about their problems.”

 Please contact our team to discuss how our services can enable your business to grow.

 Carbon Underwriting is a trading name of Carbon Underwriting Limited which is an appointed representative of Davies MGA Services Ltd, a company authorised and regulated by the Financial Conduct Authority under firm reference number 597301 to carry on insurance distribution activities.
 Carbon Underwriting Limited is registered in England and Wales company number 11193856.
-Registered office at 7th Floor, 1 Minster Court, Mincing Lane, London, EC3R 7AA.
+Registered office at 5th Floor, 20 Gracechurch Street, London, EC3V 0BG

 © Copyright 2021 Carbon Underwriting